psaia/react-serial-forms/README.md

 ## Validation

 Vaidation is specified on the `validation` attribute.
-Current, the following validators are included:
+Currently, the following validators are included:

 * required